wemrysi/quasar/README.md

 This will ensure that your local version is also passing the tests.

-Check to see if the problem you are having is mentioned in the [JIRA issues](https://slamdata.atlassian.net/) and, if it isn't, feel free to create a new issue.

 You can also discuss issues [on Discord](https://discord.gg/QNjwCg6).

 ## Thanks to Sponsors